mwiencek/yarb/README.md

 While yarb shares API similarities with browserify and is even compatible with browserify transforms, it does not handle node builtins (you’ll need [envify](https://github.com/hughsk/envify) to replace references to `process.env`, for example), nor does it include many other settings and behaviors that browserify does.

 This project served two purposes for me: (1) fixing a frustation after failing to patch browserify to suit my needs, and (2) learning better how to write node modules.
-Use browserify unless you know what you're doing.
+Use browserify unless you know what you’re doing.

 ## License